liquibase/liquibase-percona/README.md

 The plugin is only compatible with version 3.0.12 or later of Percona Toolkit.

+*   Upgraded liquibase to 3.5.5
+*   Verified compatibility to liquibase 3.6.2
 *   Fixed [#15](https://github.com/adangel/liquibase-percona/issues/15): Unique key constraint cannot be added

 ### Version 1.4.1 (2018-09-27)